-Here’s how it works: In any marketing campaign, you likely promote your sales page across multiple platforms, whether that is an ad you push into your prospects’ Facebook newsfeed, a banner ad on Google or a hyperlink in an email.
+Here’s how it works: In any marketing campaign, you likely promote your sales page across multiple platforms — possibly an ad you push into your prospects’ Facebook newsfeed, a banner ad on Google, or a hyperlink in an email.
 Across all of these platforms, you’ll include a link to your page and, while the link destination is the same, the UTM tags on the end of the link will vary.

-When contacts visit your page and fill out your opt-in form — which typically involves sharing their email address — their information is entered into your ONTRAPORT or other CRM database along with the UTM variables stored in their browser from their visit.
+When contacts visit your page and fill out a form, such as a form to opt in to your email newsletter, their information is entered into your CRM database along with the UTM variables stored in their browser from their visit.
 For example, if they came from a Facebook ad, the UTM link will display that the source was Facebook, and this will be stored in their contact record for your reference.

 Breaking Down UTM Variables

-A UTM variable is a series of tags that you attach to the end of your URL.
-These tags are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
+UTM variables are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
 You can use all five variables in one URL, or any combination.

 How to Format Your UTM Variables

-Once you’ve decided on the best variable structure for your campaign, you can put those variables into a UTM link generator.
-Click here to generate one now.
-If you are using ONTRAPORT to run your campaigns, there is a built-in UTM link builder on each page in the Tracking tab of your account.
+Once you’ve decided on the best variable structure for your campaign, you can put those variables into a UTM link generator or use Ontraport’s tracking URL builder to create your UTM links.

 Getting the Most Out of UTM Variables

-First-click attribution refers to the first link someone clicked on that led him or her to join your database — showing what converted the person from a prospect to a contact.
-This is helpful in organizing information such as affiliate commissions or if you want to know which specific lead sources are most successful in obtaining leads.
+- First-click attribution: the first link a person clicked on that led him or her to join your contact list, which tells you which specific lead sources are most successful in obtaining leads

 Putting UTMs to Use

-Based on all of this information, you might be wondering exactly when you should use UTM variables, and the answer is: any time you’re sending traffic to your own content.
-Whether it’s in a blog article, a social media post or an ad, it’s important to use a link with UTM tracking so that you can measure the results of your time and money spent promoting your business via different channels.
+So, when exactly should you use UTM variables?
+Use them any time you’re sending traffic to your own pages.
+Whether it’s in a blog article, a social media post, or an ad, it’s important to use a link with UTM tracking so that you can measure the results of your time and money spent promoting your business via different channels.